MicrosoftDocs/azure-docs/articles/batch/low-priority-vms-retirement-migration-guide.md

 ms.date: 08/10/2022
 ---

-# Migrate low-priority VMs to spot VMs in Batch
+# Migrate Batch low-priority VMs to Azure Spot Virtual Machines

 The Azure Batch feature low-priority virtual machines (VMs) is being retired on *September 30, 2025*.
 Learn how to migrate your Batch low-priority VMs to Azure Spot Virtual Machines.